Uniswap/interface/README.md

 # Uniswap Labs Interface

-Welcome!
-This repo is a [monorepo](https://monorepo.tools) that contains both the web and mobile code.
-We have two sections below for familiarizing yourself with each.

 Uniswap is an open source protocol for decentralized exchange of Ethereum tokens.
+This repo is a monorepo that contains both the web and mobile code.

 - Website: [uniswap.org](https://uniswap.org/)
 - Interface: [app.uniswap.org](https://app.uniswap.org)